 Hayley manages research investigating different strategies to improve young people’s learning and engagement with computing.
 Outside of work, you will probably find her watching (not doing) sport, or walking her dog.

 Helen finds creative ways to engage more people in the mission of the Foundation.
 She is also a make-up artist and keeps reptiles.

 Events and Outreach Manager

-Helen develops the Foundation's communications strategy.
+Helen develops Raspberry Pi Trading's communications strategy.
 She's keen on steam locomotives, plants that look after themselves, and her dissecting microscope.

 James joined Raspberry Pi in 2013 before we had an office.
 He has designed many Pis (from B+ through to Pi 3), and now oversees hardware design and operations in our Trading company.